jahyeha/product-matching-model/README.md

 # capstone-project

-SNU FIRA, 2018 Capstone Project
+2018 SNU-FIRA AI Agent, Capstone Project

 This project is supported by **SNU Big Data Institute**